-Guinness started his business in 1759 by renting an unused, four-acre brewery at St. James’s Gate in Dublin for the next 9000 years.
+Arthur Guinness began his beer business in 1759 by renting an unused, four-acre brewery at St. James’s Gate in Dublin for the next 9000 years.
 He paid an initial £100 and locked in annual rent at £45.
 However, the original lease was voided when the company bought the property and the brewing operations expanded to 50 acres.

 And the owner was very protective of that privilege.
-In fact, the one time local authorities tried to make Arthur Guinness pay for his water, he is said to have grabbed a pick-axe from one of the sheriff’s men and swore at them until they left.
+In fact, the one time local authorities tried to make Arthur Guinness pay for his water, he is said to have grabbed a pick-axe from one of the sheriff’s men [PDF] and swore at them until they left.

 Guinness started his beer company by brewing two beers: a porter and an ale.
 However, the Dublin Ale was dropped from production in 1799 so brewers could focus producing more on the increasingly popular stout.

 There are six official steps [PDF] to pouring a pint of Guinness, including waiting nearly two minutes for the beer to settle between the first and second pour.

 It’s easier to see the slight tint that comes from the roasted barley if you hold the pint up to the light.

 6. Guinness is brewed in 49 countries around the world.

 In addition to Ireland, Guinness also owns breweries in Malaysia, Nigeria, Ghana, and Cameroon.
 The beer is brewed in a total of 49 countries and served in more than 150.
 All of the ingredients are sourced locally, except for one: the Guinness extract, a secret mixture that is added to a Guinness brewed anywhere in the world.